anoma/specs/src/architecture/clients/web-wallet/shielded-transfers.md

 ```

 #### `NodeWithNextId`
-* This is a utility type that is used when the TypeScript code is fetching the existing shielded transfers and extracting the id if the next shielded transfer to be fetched.
-The returned data from ledfer is turned to this type, so that the TypeScript can read the id of the next transfer and fetch it.
+* This is a utility type that is used when the TypeScript code is fetching the existing shielded transfers and extracting the id of the next shielded transfer to be fetched.
+The returned data from ledger is turned to this type, so that the TypeScript can read the id of the next transfer and fetch it.
 ```rust
 pub struct NodeWithNextId {
     pub(crate) node: Option<Vec<u8>>,